genral-walker/genral-walker/README.md

 ## Meet Lukman 😄

 - 🔭 A passionate learner.
-- 🌱 Intersted in JavaScript.
+- 🌱 Interested in JavaScript.
-- 😄 Currently working with and learning React.
+- 😄 Currently working with React and Firebase.
-- 👯 Frontend Developer.
+- 👯 Web Developer.
-- 🤔 Looking for His fisrt gig
+- 🤔 All Things code.

 Nice to meet you. 😊